chalene/Continuous-Integration-and-Continuous-Delivery-with-EC2-Container/ECS-100-Service_with_EC2_Container/README.md

 Service With EC2 Container
 ================================================================
 ## Lab tutorial
-### Create a Cluster, Task Definition, and Service Using Fargate
+### Create a Cluster, Task Definition, and Service

 1.1.
 On the Service Menu, choose **Elastic Container Service** under Compute.